Bender, Moldova: History

 Romania launched a policy of Romanianization and the use of Russian was now discouraged and in certain cases restricted.
 In Bender, however, Russian continued to be the city's most widely spoken language, being native to 53% of its residents in 1930.
 Although their share had doubled, Romanian-speakers made up only 15%.

-Along with Bessarabia, the city was occupied by the Soviet Union on June 28, 1940, following an ultimatum.
+Along with Bessarabia, the city was occupied by the Soviet Union on 28 June 1940, following an ultimatum.
 In the course of World War II, it was retaken by Romania in July 1941 (under which a treaty regarding the occupation of Transnistria was signed a month later), and again by the USSR in August 1944.
 Most of the city's Jews were killed during the Holocaust, although Bender continued to have a significant Jewish community until most emigrated after the dissolution of the Soviet Union.
+The Jews were deported to Transnistria by the Romanian authorities in 1941, where a large majority of them died.

-From 1940–41, and 1944–1991 it was one of the four "republican cities", not subordinated to a district, of the Moldavian Soviet Socialist Republic, one of the 15 republics of the Soviet Union.
+In 1940–1941 and from 1944 to 1991 it was one of the four "republican cities", not subordinated to a district, of the Moldavian Soviet Socialist Republic, one of the 15 republics of the Soviet Union.
 Since 1991, the city has been disputed between the Republic of Moldova and Transnistria.
 Due to the city's key strategic location on the right bank of the Dniester river, 10 km from left-bank Tiraspol, Bender saw the heaviest fighting of the 1992 War of Transnistria during the Battle of Bender.
 Since then, it is controlled by Transnistrian authorities, although it has been formally in the demilitarized zone established at the end of the conflict.

-Moldovan authorities control the commune of Varnița, a suburb fringing the city to the north.
+Moldovan authorities control the commune of Varnița, a suburb on the fringe of the city to the north.
 Transnistrian authorities control the suburban communes of Proteagailovca, which borders the city to the west and Gîsca, which borders the city to the south-west.
 They also control Chițcani and Cremenciug, further to the south-east, while Moldovans are in control of Copanca, further to the south-east.